paweldywan/SafeVault/SECURITY_SUMMARY.md

 ## Executive Summary

-SaveVault implements comprehensive enterprise-grade security measures designed to protect against the **OWASP Top 10** security risks and modern web application threats.
+SafeVault implements comprehensive enterprise-grade security measures designed to protect against the **OWASP Top 10** security risks and modern web application threats.
 This document provides a detailed overview of the security controls, testing coverage, and compliance measures implemented in the application.

 ## Security Implementation Overview